-When the Group is an intermediate lessor, it accounts for its interest in the head lease and the sublease separately.
-The Group assesses the lease classification with a sublease with reference to the right-of-use asset arising from the head lease.
+When the Group and the Company are intermediate lessors, it accounts for its interest in the head lease and the sublease separately.
+The Group and the Company assess the lease classification with a sublease with reference to the right-of-use asset arising from the head lease.

-When the sublease is assessed as a finance lease, the Group derecognises the right-of-use asset relating to the head lease that it transfers to the sublessee and recognises the net investment in the sublease as "Lease receivables".
+When the sublease is assessed as a finance lease, the Group and the Company derecognise the right-ofuse asset relating to the head lease that it transfers to the sublessee and recognises the net investment in the sublease as "Lease receivables".
 Any differences between the right-of-use asset derecognised and the net investment in sublease is recognised in profit or loss.
 Lease liability relating to the head lease is retained in the statements of financial position, which represents the lease payments owed to the head lessor.